List of Hitchin Town F.C. seasons

-Hitchin Town Football Club is an English semi-professional football club based in Hitchin, Hertfordshire.
+Hitchin Town F.C. is an English semi-professional football club based in Hitchin, Hertfordshire.
 They compete in the Southern Football League's Premier Division.
 Founded in 1928 and known as "The Canaries", Hitchin Town have been based at Top Field since their foundation.

 Key

 Top scorer and number of goals scored shown in bold when he was also top scorer for the division.